COMMISION ON DIVERSITY

 Proposals will be selected based on the following criteria:

-• Relevance to grant objective supported by knowledge and evidence of understanding campus needs with a connection to campus values of Inclusive Excellence;
+• Relevance to grant objective supported by knowledge and evidence of understanding campus needs, including, climate and culture, to advance campus values of Inclusive Excellence;

 • Alignment with CSUN’s Strategic Directions and priorities established in the 2022 CSUN’s Road Ahead document;

-• Innovative program that embeds values of inclusive excellence (social justice, equity, diversity, inclusion, access, and anti-racism) and leverages processes and frameworks (such as innovation frameworks, equity-centered design thinking, equity-mindedness, participatory action inquiry, Data-Practice-Leadership, creative and disruptive thinking, etc.) to address equity gaps and advances understanding, education, awareness, and engagement in addressing systemic inequities and injustices;
+• Innovative program that embeds values of Inclusive Excellence (social justice, equity, diversity, inclusion, accessibility, anti-racism, and belonging) and leverages processes and frameworks (such as innovation frameworks, equity-centered design thinking, equity-mindedness, participatory action inquiry, Data-Practice-Leadership, creative and disruptive thinking, etc.) to address equity gaps and advances understanding, education, awareness, and engagement in addressing systemic racism, inequities and injustices;

 • Potential for broad institutional impact and sustainability beyond the grant period;